jackdewinter/pymarkdown/docs/rules/rule_md036.md

 ### Correct Scenarios

-This rule does not trigger when all of the above constraints have not been met:
+This rule does not trigger when all constraints have not been met:

 ```Markdown
 **My